Share this Assertiveness Course

 - “People never consider my feelings.”

-All learners on this Assertiveness and Self-Confidence will receive a detailed handbook including a copy of the presentation and class exercises to supplement your learning experience, as well as the cheat sheets and mind maps described below.
-Train In A Day will have a handbook for each delegate professionally printed and bound, and delivered by to your training location.
+ASSERTIVENESS HANDBOOKAs a delegate on this course you will receive a detailed handbook including a copy of the presentation and notes to work through and apply your learning as well as cheat sheets and mind maps.

 Helen Hinds MCIPD delivers assertiveness and confidence training courses to commercial and public sector organisations to help staff to be more assertive and grow in confidence.